AuthySE/dashboard-api/README.md

-# Authy Dashboard API Example
+# Authy Dashboard and Webhook API Examples
 Use this simple NodeJS package to test the [Authy Dashboard API](http://docs.authy.com/dashboard.html).

 Before using this API, you'll need to ask `support@twilio.com` to enable your dashboard keys for Authy.
 Send the App Id of the application you want enabled.